pgxman/pgxman/spec/extension.yaml.md

 ## `build`

-- **Description**: A Bash script that automates the build process of the extension.
-Certain environment variables are set during the execution of this script.
-The built extension must be placed in the directory specified by `$DESTDIR`.
+- **Description**: Contains a Bash script that automates the extension's build process.
+Some environment variables are set during this script's execution.
+The built extension must be positioned in the `$DESTDIR` directory.
 - **Type**: String (Bash script)
 - **Required**: Yes
 - **Environment Variables**:
-  - `DESTDIR`: Specifies the directory where the built extension should be placed.
+  - `DESTDIR`: Indicates the directory where the built extension should be placed.
+  - `WORKDIR`: The working directory that contains the source code and the script.
-  - `PG_CONFIG`: Specifies the path to the `pg_config` executable.
+  - `PG_CONFIG`: Identifies the path to the `pg_config` executable.
   - `USE_PGXS`: Always set to `1`.
+  - `PG_VERSION`: The PostgreSQL version that the script is building against.

 The following is an example: